abonello/project-1/README.md

 #### Features to implement

-* Activities - some sort of list with some details and possibly extending the information
+* Activities - some sort of list with some details and possibly extending the information,
-* A short Bio
+* A short Bio,
-* Examples of my compositions with the possibility for the user to listen to these examples
+* Examples of my compositions with the possibility for the user to listen to these examples,
-* A way for the user to get in touch without revealing my email address.
+* A way for the user to get in touch without revealing my email address,
-* Links to Github and Linkedin
+* Links to Github and Linkedin.

 #### User stories
-* A potential student (or a parent) wanting to learn an instrument can read about my teaching and then directed to  get in touch through the online form.
+* A potential student (or a parent) wanting to learn an instrument can read about my teaching and then be directed to get in touch through the online form.

 * A performer wanting to play one of my pieces comes to the site to get in touch and ask for scores.
 The performer is given the opportunity to find out more and directed to the contact form.